raviqqe/stak/doc/src/content/docs/index.md

 ## Limitations

-- Numbers are 63-bit integers.
+- Number representation is either [a 64-bit floating point number (IEEE 754)](https://en.wikipedia.org/wiki/IEEE_754) or a 63-bit integer.
 - Only ASCII characters are supported.
 - Certain runtime errors are not raised.
   - e.g. argument count and out-of-memory errors